About the Program

 - Police check

-This program is located in one of Rio de Janeiro’s largest favela (shanty town) communities - Complexo do Alemão - in the northern part of this sprawling city.
+This program is located in the favela (shanty town) communities of Manguinhos and Complexo do Alemão.
 Rio is Brazil’s second most populous city after Sao Paulo and is symbolized by the iconic statue of Christ the Redeemer which stands atop Sugarloaf Mountain and watches over all of Rio.
 World renowned for its eponymous carnival, Copacabana and Ipanema beaches and of course the 2016 Olympics, Rio has something to offer every traveler.
 This is an amazing location for volunteers to not only give back to the local communities but to have a truly memorable experience!

 Start Dates & Duration